For all the many trials and tribulations that come with travel, jet lag is most definitely one of the worst.

 It’s also in many sodas, in most kinds of chocolate, and even in the decaf versions of many drinks.

-Jet lag is always an unwelcome hitchhiker, and depending on who you are and where you’re travelling, it can take a substantial amount of time to finish shaking off.
+Although traveling has lots of benefits for our body and mind, jet lag is always an unwelcome hitchhiker, and depending on who you are and where you’re travelling, it can take a substantial amount of time to finish shaking off.

 However, with the help of these tricks, you should be able to cut down on the number of days that takes you.